andres2901/graph_structure/README.md

 # Graph Analyzer

-It performs a structural analysis on an undirected graph and their attribute-defined subgraphs.
-By providing an edge list and node attributes, you can automate the extraction of the following metrics of the graph and attribute-based subgraph
+Project for 'Advanced Scientific Programming in Python' course.
+The project will focused on reading and analyzing graphs.
+It will perform a structural analysis on an undirected graph and their attribute-defined subgraphs.
+By providing an edge list and node attributes, it will automate the extraction of the following metrics of the graph and attribute-based subgraph:

 - Number of nodes.
 - Number of edges.